Fajar-RahmadJaya/KeyTik/README.md

 > [!NOTE]
 > Don't Forget To Give Star Or Pin If You Are Satisfied With KeyTik.
+> Also help me fill my github poll to know how much KeyTik user is in [KeyTik User Survey Poll](https://github.com/Fajar-RahmadJaya/KeyTik/discussions/3).
-Thank You.
+> Thank You .

 ## Preview :
 <img src="_internal/Picture/Preview Main 1.png" alt="Preview Main 1" width="400" />